The central figure of the Christian faith is our Lord and Savior Jesus Christ, the Son of God.

 The Gospel of Mark opens with a declaration that Jesus is the Son of God, and God the Father and the Holy Spirit appear during his Baptism in the River Jordan, an early reference to the mystery of the Trinity.
 Jesus declares his mission in Mark 1:15, that "the Kingdom of God is at hand, to repent and believe in the Gospel."
 Discipleship in Mark is described as self-denial (8:34-35) and service (10:43-44).
 The human emotional side of Jesus is perhaps best portrayed in the Gospel of Mark.

 The physician Luke was the only Gentile of the New Testament writers.
 Luke, one of Paul's companions on his journeys, began his Gospel with the birth of Jesus, conceived by the Holy Spirit and born of the Virgin Mary.
 Parables unique to Luke reveal the mercy of God through the Parables of the Good Samaritan and the Prodigal Son, his justice through the Parable of Lazarus and the rich man, and his praise of humility in the Parable of the Pharisee and the Tax Collector.
 The Gospel of Luke is the only Gospel with a sequel, The Acts of the Apostles.
 Acts details the fulfilling of Christ's mission through the Apostles, who are to be his witnesses to the ends of the earth (Luke 24:45-48, Acts 1:8) following their reception of the Holy Spirit at Pentecost (Acts 2:1-4).
-Followers of Christ were known as Nazarenes (Acts 24:5).
+Followers of Christ were first called Christians in Antioch (Acts 11:26), and were also known as Nazarenes (Acts 24:5).

 The Apostle and Evangelist John concerned himself with the spirit in his Gospel, three Letters, and the Book of Revelation.
 For John it was the mystery of the Incarnation, who Christ was.
 Jesus, whom the Apostles had known and followed for three years, was at the same time the Son of God and the Word made Flesh, a human as the rest of us.
 This principle of the Incarnation introduced in the Prologue became the guiding theme for John's entire Gospel, so that we must distinguish throughout the life of Jesus his human aspect and the mystery of "the Son who comes from the Father," a mystery that reveals itself in the man Jesus.